-Having specialized in high-end wine country properties in the Napa and Sonoma Valleys for over a decade, I have seen the same mistakes made by sellers over and over again.
+Having specialized in high-end Napa Valley real estate for over a decade, I have seen the same mistakes made by sellers over and over again.
 Mistakes that often prevent them from achieving their goals in a timely manner or in some case at all.

 Because of this repeated and unfortunate trend, I wanted to share the advice I give all my sellers and anyone that interviews me to list their property.
 The wine country has a huge second home market, so a buyer’s checklist is somewhat different to the checklist they use when buying a primary home.

 1. Neglecting the grounds can be a huge deterrent: Curb appeal and general aesthetics are at the top of the list for second homebuyers.
 They typically already have a fabulous home where they live and work.
 They don’t come to the wine country to buy a home, they come here to buy “a lifestyle” to share with their family and friends.